clojure-quant/infra-guix/GUIX.md

 ~/.config/guix/current         profile, populated by guix pull /var/guix/profiles/system

+# profiles

+Goal: create byte identical profiles over time that are not only shared between machines (important for deployment) but also between developers.
+Development, testing, staging, production - essentially these are all profiles!

+guix package -i sambamba -p ~/opt/sambamba
+Guix provides a profile file which contains the necessary shell settings into the environment cat ~/opt/sambamba/etc/profile

 # Channels (repositories)
 A channel is a git repo that defines packages in scheme files that can be built. https://gitlab.com/pjotrp/guix-notes/-/blob/master/CHANNELS.org